bbommarito/heartland/README.md

 3. The use of negation in the `valid?` function is a bit of a habit from Vandegrift.
 I can certainly avoid using negation, but again, that is based on the team I am on and their preference.
 As you may notice, I'm flexible.

 I would like to thank you all again, and I look forward to what comes next.

+P.S.
+I left out how to run the script.
+Boy...
+I'm an idiot.

+`PhotoRenamer.new(input: "").rename`